Title IX of the Education Amendments of 1972 is a federal law that prohibits sex discrimination in education.

-While compliance with the law is everyone's responsibility at the College, click here for a list of community members who have primary responsibility for Title IX compliance.
+While compliance with the law is everyone's responsibility at the College, visit our Title IX staff page for a list of community members who have primary responsibility for Title IX compliance.

-To access College Policies, including a downloadable version of Emmanuel's Title IX Policies, click here.
+Access College Policies, including a downloadable version of Emmanuel's Title IX Policies.